coleaskey32/coleaskey32/README.md

-- 👋 Hi, I’m @coleaskey32
+- 👋 Hi, I’m Cole Askey
-- 👀 I’m interested in ...
-Currently just learning python and hoping to look into ML
-- 🌱 I’m currently learning ...
-Python
-- 💞️ I’m looking to collaborate on ...
+-  I am a recent graduate in Computer Engineering at Penn State
-- 📫 How to reach me ...
-Coleaskey32@gmail.com
+- 📫 How to reach me ... cza5331@psu.edu

 <!---
 coleaskey32/coleaskey32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.